peregrineshahin/ChessProgrammingWiki/content/Transposition_TableBucket.md

 ### Index Collisions

-Index collisions or type-2 errors [[7]](#cite_note-7) [[8]](#cite_note-8) , where different hash keys index same entries, happen regularly.
+Index collisions or type-2 errors <a id="cite-note-7" href="#cite-ref-7">[7]</a> <a id="cite-note-8" href="#cite-ref-8">[8]</a> , where different hash keys index same entries, happen regularly.
 They require detection, realized by storing the signature as part of the hash entry, to check whether a stored entry matches the position while probing.
 Specially with power of two entry tables, many programmers choose to trade-off space for accuracy and only store that part of the hash key not already considered as index, or even less.